 OWHA Teams, Associations, Programmes and Leagues are committed to providing a sport environment in which all individuals are treated with respect.
 Members of the OWHA shall conduct themselves at all times in a fair and responsible manner.
-Members shall refrain from or behaviours which are comments disrespectful. offensive, abusive, racist or sexist.
-In particular, behaviour which constitutes harassment or abuse will not be tolerated by the OWHA.
+Members shall refrain from comments or behaviours which are disrespectful, offensive, abusive, racist or sexist.
+In particular, behaviour which constitutes harassment, abuse, bullying or cyber-bullying will not be tolerated by the OWHA.